ONSdigital/dp-find-insights-poc-api/dataingest/README.md

 WARNING these processes are in rapid flux as of Dec 2021 and subject to change.

+Various scripts to provision & load data into a AWS RDS (Postgres 13.4) instance used by the Find Insights back-end team.

+Most are dependent on the existance of Postgres client utilities being installed and also a configured aws command line client

 ## Environment Setup

 Environment should contain similar to: